 To get this party started, I created a wallpaper in Photoshop and started gathering some key elements like the bottom of my mermaid fin, the window, and the underwater scene.

-To start in on adding details to the photo, I stoke some flying hair of mine from another photos and dropped it in this image.
+To start with the details of the photo, I grabbed some flying hair of mine from another photo and dropped it in this image.
 I also found a red witches hat from PNG EGG and plopped it in.